-All exams are multiple choice in format, and are closed book (i.e., students are not allowed to use their own formula sheets or crib notes during the exam).
+All exams are multiple choice in format, and are closed book (i.e., students are not allowed to use their own formula sheets, crib notes or scrap paper during the exam).

 The coverage for 4 exams is defined by the textbook sections (not by the lecture slide book).
 See the table below ("Section coverage") for which sections are covered in each exam.